strogo/djpcms/README.rst

 Features
 ===============================

- * Extendible using plugins
+ * Extendible using plugins.
- * Dynamic pages based on database models
+ * Dynamic pages based on database models (not only django models).
+ * Inline editing of plugins and pages.
+ * Autocomplete when you register a model to have autocomplete.
+ * Extendible ajax decorators.
+ * Tagging with django-tagging_ (optional).
+ * Several battery included application classes.
- * Sitemap design
+ * Sitemap design.

 .. _intro-installing: